Scuba diving and surfing inSiargao

-- Go island hopping and explore pristine white sand beaches and deserted islands
+- Go island hopping and explore pristine beaches and deserted islands

-- Learn to surf or improve your skills at the Philippines' best surf destination
+- Learn to surf or improve your skills at the Philippines' best surf breaks

 - Dive the stunning Cathedral and other dramatic sites

 Update - On December 16, 2021, Typhoon Rai, known in the Philippines as Odette, made landfall over Siargao Island around 1:30 PM local time.
 The typhoon caused extensive damage and the island is still recovering from the impact.

 Surfing and diving generally don’t go together as the big swell that attracts surfers is not particularly conducive to easy dive conditions.
 Siargao’s exposed location, right on the edge of the plunging Philippines Trench, means that any oceanic swell generated by storms out in the Pacific hits the island’s east coast unimpeded by other islands or shallow, coastal seas - and this same exposure to the open ocean also creates the potential for some interesting diving for those willing to explore.
 Siargao’s dive industry is still in its infancy but with 15-20 known sites and more being discovered every year, visitors to the island can now mix up their surf sessions with some great diving.